SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Prerequisites

 * SAP Cloud for Customer tenant and user with administrative privileges for performing the required configurations
-* SAP Cloud for Customer service agent user credentials required for asynchronous access to tickets
+* SAP Cloud for Customer service agent user is required for asynchronous access to tickets
-* SAP Cloud Platform Extension subaccount for SAP Cloud for Customer extensions.
+* SAP Cloud Platform Extension Subaccount in Neo environment with resources for hosting Java application.
 To configure such subaccount follow the SAP Cloud Platform documentation for [Extending SAP Cloud for Customer](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US).
 * Browser with HTML5 Support
 * Eclipse IDE for Java EE Developers - Oxygen version
 * Java SE Development Kit (JDK, not JRE), version 8